Utilitarians explain all human action

 The greatest happiness of the greatest number is the foundation of morals and legislation. –

 There are many critiques of Utilitarianism from Marx to Wittgenstein, Daniel Dennett Matthew Ostrow.
-However the purpose of this post is to simply illustrate the possibility of this philosophy in everyday life.
+However, the purpose of this post is to simply illustrate the possibility of this philosophy in everyday life.

 The despotism of custom is everywhere the standing hindrance to human advancement.- John Stuart Mill

 Next time you ride a tram or subway, think of me.
 Think of your actions and be aware of why you do something and see if you can fit it into a utilitarian model and if those actions should be changed for your greater good.
 I know I need to change my actions or at least my thought patterns.
-I believe when you maximizes your own personal greater good and happiness in an enlightened way, society as a whole benefits.
+I believe when you maximize your own personal greater good and happiness in an enlightened way, society as a whole benefit.
 What do you think?